steph4041/VideoSpam/README.md

 ## Installation

-You need two dependencies to use this awful code!
+You need four dependencies to use this awful code!

 Just run:
 ```bash